 The company's Liberty International Underwriters (LIU) business offers specialty commercial insurance and reinsurance and operates from about 50 offices worldwide.
 LIU writes a variety of products in such areas as aviation, cyber liability, construction, energy, marine, and crisis management, among others.
 Its Lloyd's Syndicate 4472 also provides multi-line insurance and reinsurance worldwide.

 Liberty Mutual's International division has grown in importance as part of a planned long-term expansion outside of the US.
 This division operates in about 15 countries and provides personal and commercial insurance to local markets.
 It uses various means to branch out into emerging markets like Russia, China, and India.
-In 2014 the division sold its Argentinian operations.
+However, in 2014 the division sold its Argentinian operations and in 2015 it put its Polish and Venezuelan operations up for sale.

 In mid-2014, the company reached an agreement with National Indemnity Company (NICO), a subsidiary of Berkshire Hathaway, on a combined aggregate adverse development cover for most of Liberty Mutual's workers' compensation, asbestos, and environmental liabilities.